devopsdays/devopsdays-web/utilities/docs/workflow/README.md

 ## Working Locally

 When you are ready to make some changes, the first thing to do is make sure you are in the local directory where you cloned down the fork.
 Before starting any new change, it is essential that you `rebase` your local repository from the upstream.
-Issue thee commands:
+Issue these commands:

  - `git checkout master`
  - `git pull upstream master --rebase`